by Madeline Bocaro ©

 Once infamous, now forgotten Kawashima Yoshiko, Eastern Jewel rests in peace at Shorin Temple, Matsumoto City, Nagano Japan.

-Despite the existence of several horrific execution photos, rumours persisted that Yoshiko had escaped.
+Despite the existence of several horrific execution photos, rumors persisted that Yoshiko had escaped.
 In 2006, a Chinese woman offered evidence that Yoshiko had skillfully avoided her execution and lived in Changchun under the alias Aunt Fang, until her death in 1978.
+Her sister whom she had not seen since they were infants was imprisoned for fifteen years just for being Yoshiko’s sister.